DungMinhDao/pair-trading-currency-deep-learning/README.md

 To identify opportunities, traditional pair trading strategies often rely on statistical tools like cointegration and mean reversion.
 These methods assume linear relationships and stable dynamics, but markets—especially the fast-moving forex market—frequently exhibit nonlinear behaviors and structural shifts that challenge those assumptions.
 Our project aims to develop a deep learning-driven framework to detect and exploit short-term deviations in a synthetic EUR/USD and other currency pairs’ spread, utilizing neural networks to uncover hidden temporal patterns and nonlinear dynamics, thereby enhancing the profitability and resilience of long/short pair trading strategies.

 # Workflow
+This is the current workflow of the project.
+We implemented a demonstration of the full workflow in the Python file `MScFE_690_Team_9203_Robust.py`.
+The preliminary baseline results for Machine Learning models is in the IPython Notebook file.

 ![WhatsApp Image 2025-04-26 at 15 01 26_b617e48b](https://github.com/user-attachments/assets/9f9d6be7-7234-4d38-a747-3de9dcc8b75c)

 # Code
-The code is currently in the committed IPython Notebook file.
+The code for analysis and preliminary results is currently in the committed IPython Notebook file.
 The file on Google Colab is also accessible [here](https://colab.research.google.com/drive/1TctfiBYEhWehlVWe3qZgFIM5_EYYM4CS?usp=sharing)

 ## Code structure explanation (notebook)